Global scenes of Black Lives Matter protests show outrage far beyond US

 Asheville, North Carolina

-A June 2 protest in the small town of Asheville, North Carolina, spread across blocks around a main intersection downtown.
+In another smaller town, Asheville, North Carolina, a June 2 protest spreads across blocks around a main intersection downtown.
 Protesters occupied the space around the Vance Memorial, staying on the sidewalk and peacefully demonstrating for all who drove through town.
 Here are more scenes from the Asheville protest.

 Discuss: Global scenes of Black Lives Matter protests show outrage far beyond US